Nauteirius/KotBot/README.md

 !roll_dice
 simulated rolling the dice, need to be given: number of dices, number of sides

-Bot everyday send random message from list of poke_messages on specified channel
+Bot on fixed intervals send random message from list of poke_messages on specified channel

 There are more utilities which are subject to change